What's Your Limoges Home Worth?

-Limoges is a small community approximately 35 kilometres east of Ottawa and part of The United Counties of Prescott and Russell.
-It is predominantly French-speaking, the most francophone census division in Canada outside of the province of Quebec.
+Limoges is a small community of 2,000 people, approximately 35 kilometres east of Ottawa.
+It's part of The United Counties of Prescott and Russell.
+Predominantly French-speaking, this area is the most francophone census division in Canada outside of the province of Quebec.
+Limoges was originally part of Embrun, and like many communities, it was built around the town's first church.

-A few homes in Limoges date back to the 1940's, however, approximately a quarter of the housing was constructed after 2007.
-Limoges offers many types of homes for sale and rent including townhomes, bungalows, and single family detached homes.
-Approximately one quarter of the homes in Limoges are rentals.
+A few homes in Limoges date back to the 1940s; however, approximately a quarter of the housing was constructed after 2007.
+Limoges offers many types of homes for sale and rent including townhomes, bungalows, and single-family detached homes.
+Approximately one-quarter of the homes in Limoges are rental properties.

 The United Counties of Prescott and Russell participate in the Investment in Affordable Housing for Ontario (IAH).
 The Homeownership Component under the IAH provides an opportunity for a forgivable loan to allow low-to-moderate-income renter households to purchase their first home.